 I believe that beauty belongs in everyone’s life.
-This blog is my space to infuse more beauty into my own life (and perhaps yours, too) through cooking, travel, photography and stories.
+This blog is my space to infuse more beauty into my own life (and perhaps yours, too) through cooking, travel and photography.

 My most vivid childhood memories include helping my grandmother tend the flowers in her garden.
 Standing on a chair beside her at the stove as she cooked.
 Watching her set her hair on huge pink rollers amid a cloud of hairspray and perfume.
 Milly showed me that you don’t need tons of money to have a rich life.
 That beauty is all around us in the little things.
 And that red lipstick never hurts.

 My education in the beautiful took on new form when I landed in Paris to study art and history as an undergrad.
 I immediately knew I needed to make that city part of me somehow.
 The effortless, beauty of Paris was a revelation.
 An inspiration.
-And reminded me of Milly, I think.
+And reminded me of Milly.

 After college, I packed my bags and returned to Paris and Brussels to study and work.
-I fell in love with the architecture, the eclectic style, the markets, the languages buzzing through the streets.
+I fell in love with the architecture, the eclectic style, the markets, and all the different languages buzzing through the streets.

 And the food.